-118 As mentioned earlier, on March 1, 2019, Secretary of State Michael Pompeo stated that "as the South China Sea is part of the Pacific, any armed attack on Philippine forces, aircraft, or public vessels in the South China Sea will trigger mutual defense obligations under Article 4 of our Mutual Defense Treaty [with the Philippines]."
+122 As mentioned earlier, on March 1, 2019, Secretary of State Michael Pompeo stated that "as the South China Sea is part of the Pacific, any armed attack on Philippine forces, aircraft, or public vessels in the South China Sea will trigger mutual defense obligations under Article 4 of our Mutual Defense Treaty [with the Philippines]."
 For articles bearing more generally on this issue, see, for example, Jason Gutierrez, "Philippine Official, Fearing War With China, Seeks Review of U.S. Treaty," New York Times, March 5, 2019; Jim Gomez (Associated Press), "Philippines Frets about War at Sea for US, Navy Times, March 5, 2019; Rigoberto D. Tiglao, "US Will Defend PH in a South China Sea War?
-Don't Bet on It," Manila Times, March 4, 2019; Richard Javad Heydarian, "U.S. Ambiguity Is Pushing the Philippines Toward China," National Interest, February 8, 2019; Richard Heydarian, "How Washington's Ambiguity in South China Sea Puts the Philippine-US Alliance at a Crossroads," South China Morning Post, January 31, 2019; Gregory Poling and Eric Sayers, "Time to Make Good on the U.S.-Philippine Alliance," War on the Rocks, January 21, 2019; Malcolm Cook, "Philippine Alliance Angst," Interpreter, January 18, 2019; Raissa Robles, "Philippine Defence Chief Urges Review of US Treaty Amid South China Sea Tensions," South China Morning Post, January 17, 2019; Patrick N. Cronin and Richard Javad Heydarian, "This Is How America and the Philippines Can Upgrade Their Alliance," National Interest, November 12, 2018; Agence France-Presse, "US Will Be 'Good Ally' to Philippines if China Invades, Defence Official Promises," South China Morning Post, 7, 2018.
+Don't Bet on It," Manila Times, March 4, 2019; Richard Javad Heydarian, "U.S. Ambiguity Is Pushing the Philippines Toward China," National Interest, February 8, 2019; Richard Heydarian, "How Washington's Ambiguity in South China Sea Puts the Philippine-US Alliance at a Crossroads," South China Morning Post, January 31, 2019; Gregory Poling and Eric Sayers, "Time to Make Good on the U.S.-Philippine Alliance," War on the Rocks, January 21, 2019; Malcolm Cook, "Philippine Alliance Angst," Interpreter, January 18, 2019; Raissa Robles, "Philippine Defence Chief Urges Review of US Treaty Amid South China Sea Tensions," South China Morning Post, January 17, 2019; Patrick N. Cronin and Richard Javad Heydarian, "This Is How America and the Philippines Can Upgrade Their Alliance," National Interest, November 12, 2018; Agence France-Presse, "US Will Be 'Good Ally' to Philippines if China Invades, Defence Official Promises," South China Morning Post," August 17, 2018.

-119 See, for example, Felix K. Chang, "America and the Philippines Update Defense Guidelines," Foreign Policy Research Institute (FPRI), May 24, 2023.
+123 See, for example, Felix K. Chang, "America and the Philippines Update Defense Guidelines," Foreign Policy Research Institute (FPRI), May 24, 2023.

-- How do the two treaties affect the behavior of Japan, the Philippines, and China in managing their territorial disputes?
+- Has the United States correctly balanced ambiguity and explicitness in its communications to various parties regarding potential U.S. actions under the two defense treaties? - How do the two treaties affect the behavior of Japan, the Philippines, and China in managing their territorial disputes?
 To what extent, for example, would they help Japan or the Philippines resist potential Chinese attempts to resolve the disputes through intimidation, or, alternatively, encourage risk-taking or brinksmanship behavior by Japan or the Philippines in their dealings with China on the disputes?
 To what extent do they deter or limit Chinese assertiveness or aggressiveness in their dealings with Japan the Philippines on the disputes? - Has the DOD adequately incorporated into its planning crisis and conflict scenarios arising from maritime territorial disputes in the SCS and ECS that fall under the terms of the two treaties?